 All taped up and the boys moved the precious cargo into Stealth…. then I get in the car and start her up and start to leave and I look at the time….

+…and guess what time it is? it’s 3.23pm !! …wow what a great team Treescape gave us…with real can-do attitudes, making the whole ‘rescue’ go so smoothly.
 Successfully helping us save another colony – what a great community spirit from Treescape, our hat goes off to Matthew Priestley – Contract Supervisor of the Kumeu Branch for supporting our ‘save the Bee’ efforts, by providing the lift thingie with operators Billy and Ethan – all at no charge!

 Thank you thank you thank you.